Click here to jump to our week-by-week tracker.

 Nevada is a beacon of progress, boasting the nation’s only female majority in the legislature.
 However, the state Senate remains on the edge—just one more Democratic seat will secure a Senate supermajority and bolster our ability to pass pro-choice, pro-equality policies — even with a Republican Governor.
 While gender parity has been achieved, more representation from women of color is needed to reflect the diversity of the state.

-- Sen. Nicole Cannizzaro (NV – SD6): Senate Majority Leader and lawyer, Cannizzaro, is facing tough competition from both Republican Jill M. Douglas & Independent Brad Lee Barnhill in one of Nevada’s most critical hold races.
+- Sen. Nicole Cannizzaro (NV – SD6), the Senate majority leader and an attorney, is facing tough competition from both Republican Jill M. Douglas & Independent Brad Lee Barnhill in one of Nevada’s most critical hold races.

-- Sen. Dallas Harris (NV- SD11): Harris, an incumbent and attorney, is fighting to retain her WOC seat against Lori Rogich, a well-funded and connected conservative business executive.
+- Sen. Dallas Harris (NV- SD11), an attorney, is fighting to retain her seat against Lori Rogich, a well-funded and well-connected conservative business executive.

 Tennessee